Welcome to today's edition of the Rush 24-7 podcast.

 Are you kidding?

-I th the articles of impeachment would have been drawn up by now, for insufficient attention to an environmental disaster, the motivations and and and and underpinnings for uh Bush administration nonchalance to the oil spill would have been documented ad nauseum.
+The motivations and underpinnings for a Bush administration nonchalance to the oil spill would have been documented ad nauseum.

-You know, I can you imagine what what the hateful Keith Olberman would have to say about an oil spill that that got this much inattention, or show let's just say insufficient attention from a uh from a Bush administration.
+You know, can you imagine what the hateful Keith Olberman would have to say about an oil spill that got this much inattention or let's just say insufficient attention from a Bush administration?

 Now, that is self-evidently true.